On this page

-You may need to think about downsizing or relocating to another city or state to free up some money to live on and/or pay out your mortgage if you still have one.
+Alternatively, you may need to think about downsizing or relocating to another city or state to free up some money to live on and/or pay out your mortgage if you still have one.

 Before downsizing, remember there are costs such as stamp duty involved in selling your home and buying a new one.
 You also need to consider the potential impact on any Age Pension or government benefit you’re entitled to receive.

 If you downsize and are aged 65 and over, you may be eligible to make a downsizer contribution into your super account.
 (On 1 July 2022, the minimum eligibility age for downsizer contributions reduced from 65 to age 60.)

 Step 7: Set a retirement expenses budget

 Review your lifestyle to ensure it matches your financial resources.
 That means setting a budget.

-Check out the ASFA Retirement Standard here for ideas on how much the average retiree spends on items like housing, food, clothing and household goods.
+Check out the ASFA Retirement Standard for ideas on how much the average retiree spends on items like housing, food, clothing and household goods.